Medically reviewed by Abraham Benavides, M.D.

 When Will Edibles Melt?

-While there are many different forms of cannabis edibles, the most common types that could potentially melt are gummies and chocolate.
-Both of these actually have a similar melting temperature: 90 °F / 32 °C. Around this temperature, you will start to see melting, and if they’re exposed to higher temperatures, the process will speed up.
+While there are many different forms of edibles, the most common types that could potentially melt are gummies and chocolate.
+Both of these actually have a similar melting temperature: 90 °F / 32 °C for gummies and 104 °F / 40 °C for chocolate.
+Around this temperature, you will start to see melting, and if they’re exposed to higher temperatures, the process will speed up.

-The overall amount of THC in your gummies won’t be affected if they melt, because the vaporization temperature of THC and/or CBD is way beyond what they’ll reach unless you literally melt them in the oven.
-They would have to reach temperatures of over 300°F to cause you problems.
-You may have some issues with degradation if you’ve left an edible in your car for several weeks or even months, but in that case it wouldn’t be wise to eat it for more important reasons than just the THC content.
+This evidence shows that you may have some issues with degradation if you’ve left an edible in your car for several weeks or even months, but even then not much THC would have been lost.
+Plus, in that case it wouldn’t be wise to eat it for more important reasons than just the THC content.
+Molds, bacteria, and other dangerous toxins can form on any of the organic content left behind.

 So ultimately, you won’t have lost anything apart from the form of the edibles when you bought them (aside from in extreme situations), but if multiple gummies or chocolates have melted together, you’re likely to have issues getting a consistent dosage because of that.